Intercompany

 Learn how to run topics and subscriptions, or setup job queues to run them automatically.

-Once the Topics and Subscriptions are set up, data transfer can be done manually or automatically using a Job queue.
-In a sandbox environment, it is recommended to run Topics and Subscriptions manually, as the Job queue is set to On hold after each run.
+Once the topics and subscriptions are set up, data transfer can be done manually or automatically using a Job queue.
+In a sandbox environment, it is recommended to run topics and subscriptions manually, as the job queue is set to on hold after each run.

 Run Topics

-The Schedule run on Changelog value in the Topic determines whether it should be run.
-If set to FALSE, the Topic must be started manually using Action -> Run Topic or scheduled through a Job queue.
+The schedule run on changelog value in the topic determines whether it should be run.
+If set to FALSE, the Topic must be started manually using Action -> Run Topic or scheduled through a job queue.

-- Choose the π icon, enter Topics, and select the related link.
+- Choose the 🔎 icon, enter Topics, and select the related link.

-- Go to Actions β Create Job Queue Entry.
+- Go to Actions –> Create Job Queue Entry.

 - Fill in the fields as necessary.
 Hover over a field to read a short description.